 You’re about to access millions of dollars of ecommerce website testing results at no charge.

 The big time, multi-million dollar online retailer websites have a lot in common.
-One of those being that they spend 100’s of thousands of dollars testing to improve conversion rates.
+One of those being that they’ve spent hundreds of thousands of dollars testing to improve conversion rates.

 Look closely and you’ll learn what they’ve spent millions to find out.
 You’ll see the patterns.
 You’ll see the lessons they’ve learned.

 Here are 21 of them (10 more than the previous edition!)…

 Some of your customers are afraid – so they don’t buy.